mbfoss/neotasks.nvim/README.md

 - `require("neotasks").in_project()` reports whether the cwd is a neotasks project.

+## Health <!-- tag: health -->

 ```vim
 :checkhealth neotasks
 ```

-reports the Neovim version, the optional companion plugins, whether `setup()` has run, options differing from the defaults, the tasks file found for the cwd (and whether it loads), and the registered task types with the ezdap adapters behind `debug`.
+Reports the Neovim version, the optional companion plugins, whether `setup()` has run, the options differing from the defaults, the tasks file found for the cwd (and whether it loads), and the registered task types with the ezdap adapters behind `debug`.

 <!-- panvimdoc-ignore-start -->

-## License
+## License <!-- tag: license -->

 [MIT](LICENSE).
 Debug support by [ezdap.nvim](https://github.com/mbfoss/ezdap.nvim).

+## Development <!-- tag: development -->

+Internals, tests and conventions: [DEVELOPMENT.md](DEVELOPMENT.md).

 <!-- panvimdoc-ignore-end -->